-Subjects: Molecular biology, biochemistry, and other biomedical fields.
-Sources: Life science journals, MEDLINE, and online books.
-Includes: Links to NCBI's integrated molecular biology databases including nucleotide sequences, protein sequences, 3-D protein structure data, population study data sets, and assemblies of complete genomes in an integrated system.
+Subjects: Molecular and cell biology, biochemistry, neuroscience, and other biomedical fields.
+Sources: Biomedical and cell biology journals.
 Note: Use the UCB-specific URL to see a customized version of PubMed that includes UC-eLinks.
 For more information:

 Access to citations from MEDLINE, PreMEDLINE, other journals in the field of medicine and life sciences, and links to NCBI's integrated molecular biology databases including nucleotide sequences, protein sequences, 3-D protein structure data, population study data sets, and assemblies of complete genomes in an integrated system.